Permit Submittal Checklist and Process

 □ A fence may not be installed in a manner that blocks access to a fire hydrant.
 Also, fences may not be installed within 18 inches of an underground utility access structure, drainage structure, or a telephone, electric, cable television or gas pedestal.

-□ A fence serving as a swimming pool barrier must meet the barrier requirements contained within the 2006 International Residential Code.
+□A fence serving as a swimming pool barrier must meet the barrier requirements contained within the 2012 International Swimming Pool and Spa Code.
 Please consult the swimming pool handout for more information regarding pool barrier requirements.

 □ A dog run may only be installed in the portion of the rear yard between the rear of the home and the rear building setback line.
 A dog run proposed for installation at any other location requires review and approval by the Plan Commission/Zoning Board of Appeals.
 Other requirements for dog runs include: